 Dash paprika for garnish

 parsley sprig to garnish (optional)

 DIRECTIONS: Steam cauliflower over boiling water until tender.
 Lift out of pot and put into food processor.
 Add all remaining ingredients EXCEPT the ¼ c. olive oil, paprika and parsley sprig.
 Blend until smooth.
 Scrape out onto serving dish.
 Sprinkle with paprika.
 Drizzle with ¼ c. olive oil, allowing some to pool around the edges.
-Garnish with sprig of parsley (or chopped) and serve with your favorite low-carb focaccia bread or crackers.
-I personally love this stuff best when served with Tabouleh salad and Greek olives, as they are wonderful together!
+Garnish with sprig of parsley (or chopped) and serve with your favorite low-carb breadsticks or crackers.
+I personally love this stuff best when served with Tabouleh Salad and black or kalamata olives.
+The flavors are wonderful together!

 17.76 g fat